• Marketing

 Something else that sets Instagram apart from other platforms is that it’s the only one where users are more likely to communicate with brands so that they can connect to other fans of the brand (13%), as opposed to reaching out with a complaint (8%).
 For brands that want to grow their online community, a combination of social media, messaging, and other online channels, like a community, is a proven way to do that.

-As mentioned earlier, 75% of Twitter users have used the platform to communicate with brands (versus 59% of Facebook users and 34% of Instagram users).
+As mentioned, 75% of Twitter users have used the platform to communicate with brands (versus 59% of Facebook users and 34% of Instagram users).
 But men are far more likely to reach out to a brand on Twitter; 81% have done so, compared to 68% of women.
 Men also tend to have higher expectations for response time.
 27% of men said they expect a response within an hour, even when it’s not a complaint, versus 22% of women.

-Businesses have long understood the value of having a strong social media presence and establishing systems to engage consumers on Twitter, Facebook, and Instagram.
-But some still don’t understand the importance of responding to both private and public comments from users — especially when those comments include a care-related topic.
-Brands who get this communication right by keeping response times short can reap huge benefits in terms of retention and loyalty.
+Brands that get this communication right by keeping response times short can reap considerable benefits in terms of retention and loyalty.
 Likewise, brands that don’t stand to lose customers to their more social media savvy competitors.
 Managing comments, mentions, and private messages across these platforms, especially for larger businesses, requires a digital-first solution that combines social media management with a Digital Contact Center and omnichannel analytics.

 Request a demo today to learn how our customer engagement platform provides a unified hub for brands to manage every interaction, regardless of channel.